Kayshon Boutte: Professional career

+New England Patriots

 Boutte was selected by the New England Patriots in the sixth round, 187th overall, in the 2023 NFL draft.
 He made his NFL debut in the Patriots' regular season opener against the Eagles.
 He appeared in five games as a rookie and finished with two receptions for 19 yards.

 Boutte changed his jersey number from 80 to 9 before the 2024 season.
 In Week 6 of the 2024 season against the Houston Texans, Boutte scored his first NFL touchdown on a 40-yard pass from Drake Maye towards the end of the first half.
-The Patriots would still go on to lose the game 21–41.
+The Patriots would still go on to lose the game 41–21.
 In the 2024 season, he finished with 43 receptions for 589 yards and three touchdowns.

+In the 2025 season, Boutte finished with 33 receptions for 551 yards and six touchdowns.
+In the Divisional Round against the Houston Texans, Boutte recorded three receptions for 75 yards and one touchdown in the 28–16 win.
+In Super Bowl LX, he had one reception for 21 yards in the 29–13 loss to the Seahawks.

+Houston Texans

+On August 24, 2026, Boutte was traded to the Houston Texans for safety Jaylen Reed and a 2028 seventh-round draft pick.